 Hidden Storage Solutions

-We’ve seen an increase in the need for specialty storage for each family we partner with, especially in kitchen remodels.
+Specialty storage is a must-have for many homeowners, especially in kitchen remodels.
 Homeowners are realizing that smart storage solutions belong on their must-have list to make everyday life more organized and enjoyable.
-Some of our designers’ favorite smart storage solutions include full-extension interior pull-out drawers, larder cupboards, spice racks, and hidden rooms with murphy door entrances.
+Some of our designers’ favorite smart storage solutions include full-extension interior pull-out drawers, larder cupboards, spice racks, and hidden rooms with Murphy door entrances.
 View more home storage inspiration here.

-“Over the past two years, we’ve seen homeowners really prioritize smart storage.
-People are tired of getting frustrated digging through their drawers for that one measuring cup or pan,” Anna says.
-“I definitely recommend investing in drawer storage upgrades wherever you can!
-There are so many options available.”
+People are tired of getting frustrated digging through their drawers for that one measuring cup or pan.
+We definitely recommend investing in drawer storage upgrades wherever you can!
+There are so many options available.

 Natural Wood Tones & Textures